Czech RepublicOfficial Name: Czech Republic

 Entry, Exit & Visa Requirements

-You need a valid passport to enter the Czech Republic that is valid three months beyond the date of planned departure.
-The Czech Republic is a party to the Schengen Agreement.
-This means that U.S. citizens may enter the Czech Republic and other Schengen member states for a total of up to 90 days within a six-month period for tourism or business purposes without a visa.
-Once the 90 day maximum is reached, leaving for a brief period and re-entering the area does not entitle a traveler to 90 more days within the Schengen states.
-The traveler would have to remain outside of the Schengen zone for 90 days before reentering without a visa.
-Your passport should be valid for at least three months beyond your period of stay.
+The Czech Republic is a party to the Schengen Borders Agreement.
+This means that U.S. citizens traveling for tourism or business can apply to enter the Schengen area without a visa for up to 90 days within each 180 day period.
+Once the 90-day maximum is reached, leaving the Schengen area for a brief period and re-entering the area soon after does not entitle a traveler to 90 more days within the Schengen area.
+The U.S. traveler would have to remain outside of the Schengen zone for 90 days before applying to re-enter without a visa.
+Your passport must be valid for at least three months beyond your intended date of departure from the Schengen area.
+Some countries that neighbor the Czech Republic may require visitors’ passports to have six months of validity.
+We recommend that your passport be valid for at least six months whenever you travel abroad to avoid unintended travel disruptions.

 Immigration officers at the port of entry have the right to determine whether your planned activities are consistent with business or tourism.
 You should check with the Embassy or Consulate of the country to which you are traveling if you have questions about whether your proposed trip qualifies for visa-free travel.
 U.S. Embassies cannot intervene on behalf of U.S. citizens who are denied entry into a foreign country.